 This might help a TukTuk driver understand where it is.
 Note that if the TukTuk driver is from here and named Santos, he lives across the street.

 Casa Colonial Atitlan, Barrio Tzan Quiché, km 1, Carreterra to Agua Escondida, San Antonio Palopo, 07012, Guatemala.
 This is rural Guatemala.
 There is no such thing as a house number or even a street sign.

 Breakfast is included with room rentals and for short-term stays in the studio apartment.
 There is no set menu but, in general, you can expect eggs, fresh fruit, bread or tortillas and coffee or tea.
 If in season (they usually are) expect to see some avocado in there and, sometimes, the bread will be our homemade oatmeal bread.
 Other items that appear regularly are a fresh cheese (sometimes from goat milk) and gallo pinto, a mix of beans and rice traditional to Costa Rica and Nicaragua.

 We recognize that some people are Vegan (no animal-derived products) and can easily accommodate your needs.
 Just let us know in advance.

 San Antonio is a little indigenous community and we are close to 1km from the center of town.
 You shouldn’t expect to find a restaurant next door and actually there are few eating options nearby.
 Let us know what you are looking for and we can help with suggestions.

-While we aren’t a restaurant, we have started making dinners available to guests who ask in advance.
+While we aren’t a restaurant, we sometimes make dinners available to guests who ask in advance.
 The choices are generally fish, something vegetarian or vegan or possibly chicken.
 They are moderately priced (typically Q50) and both healthier and more creative than the typical food served in this area.